-For an in-depth description of the procedure performed by ILINK, see The linking process, page 67.
+For more information about the procedure performed by ILINK, see The linking process, page 69.

 AFTER LINKING

 The IAR ILINK Linker produces an absolute object file in ELF format that contains the executable image.
 After linking, the produced absolute executable image can be used for: